arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ***Please note that the Ethernet connectivity speed is limited to 100 Mbit when used with the Portenta H7 or C33.***

 ***For up-to-date performance of the Portenta X8 on the Portenta Hat Carrier, ensure you update to the latest Portenta X8 OS image.
-You can check [here](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#portenta-x8-os-image-update) for more detail.***
+You can check [here](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#portenta-x8-os-image-update) for more details.***

 ## Carrier Features and Interfaces